buildpacks/rfcs/text/0000-stack-buildpacks.md

 ### CA Cert Provider Buildpack

-The stackpack must be used with a buildpack that provides a certificate(s) for it to install.
+The stackpack must be used with a buildpack that requires a certificate(s) for it to install.
 That buildpack would have the following `buildpack.toml`:

 ```toml
 [buildpack]